 Love BLOOMS Mural

 Love BLOOMS is a mural created in Downtown Des Moines (DSM) through support provided by the Community Foundation of Greater Des Moines.
-The artwork was selected by a committee of individuals who have contributed to the World Food & Music Festival.
+The artwork was selected by a committee of individuals who have contributed to The Festival.
 These individuals included:

 Joe D'Souza, Festival Event Team Volunteer